 - Lead migration, which can result in changes in stimulation and reduction in pain relief

 - Allergic response to implant materials

 - Paralysis, weakness, clumsiness, numbness, or pain below the level of implantation

-Conditions for which you might need additional surgery include movement of the lead, breakage of the lead or extension wire, or mechanical failure of the device (rare).
+Conditions for which you might need additional surgery include movement of the lead, breakage of the lead or extension wire, or (in rare cases) mechanical failure of the device.
 Reasons for removal of the device include infection and failure to relieve pain.

 Sometimes scar tissue develops around the electrode and can make the stimulation less effective.

 Living with a stimulator